-Enterprise Digital Signage Projects – Ten Top Tips
+Enterprise Digital Signage Project management – Ten Top Tips

 Introducing digital signage to any business takes a fairly sizeable investment in time and money, but as the size of business increases, so does the complexity.
-That’s why enterprise digital signage projects need to be approached differently.
+That’s why digital signage project management need to be approached carefully.

 Enterprise digital signage can deliver an impressive ROI.
 But if it’s approached with the wrong mindset, and procurement is done in the wrong way, it can cause more problems than it solves.